genomic-medicine-sweden/nallo/docs/usage.md

 Sometimes you might want to run more callers than you use for merging, this can be controlled with the `--sv_callers_to_run` and `--sv_callers_to_merge` parameters.
 By default these are the same as `--sv_callers` but can be overwritten.

+!!!info "Choosing a Sniffles version"

+    Two versions of Sniffles are available: `sniffles` (v2) and `sniffles1` (v1.0.12).
+Only one can be active at a time - specifying both will cause the pipeline to exit with an error.

 !!!info "Variant merging strategies"

     Variant calls from samples within the same family are first merged into one family-level VCF per caller.
 Then, the family-caller files are merged into a final family file, which can then be annotated, ranked and filtered.
 The merging is done in this order so that different callers can have different merge parameters.